 Drive even a small way outside of Reykjavik and you’ll see these gentle, sturdy and stalky little horses grazing in pastures and meadows all over the Icelandic countryside.
 And they’re some of the most distinctive (and adorable!) horses in the world!

-There are many characteristics of the Icelandic horse that sets them apart from other breeds.
-Horseback riding in Iceland is an excellent way to see the parts of the country away from the Ring Road while also experiencing a bit of local culture and tradition.
+There are many characteristics of the Icelandic horse that sets them apart from other breeds and riding them is an excellent way to see the parts of the country away from the Ring Road while also experiencing a bit of local culture and tradition.

 Looking for the best horse riding tour?
 Check out this 2-hour riding tour or this 1.5-hour tour!